About Me

 My background in acting, fitness, and education, combined with my experience immigrating from Argentina as a child,

-I have been dedicated to helping clients navigate their unique paths toward healing, growth, and greater self-awareness.
+Since 2013, I have been dedicated to helping individuals, children, and families navigate their unique paths toward

 I am certified in Traumatic Stress Studies and utilize several sensory modalities, specifically Internal Family Systems